buggregator/docs/docs/contributing/frontend.md

 3. Run NodeJS server `yarn dev`
 4. Open http://localhost:3000

-You can also run Storybook `yarn sb` to see all components in isolation with mocked data.
+In dev mode you are able to see Storybook components in isolation with mocked data by the link http://localhost:6006.

 ---